Social Drinkers, Problem Drinkers and Alcoholics

 When the term "high-functioning alcoholic" is mentioned, various types of drinkers often begin to question their own drinking and worry if they fall into this category.
-Part of this confusion is that many individuals are unclear about the differences in characteristics of social drinkers, problem drinkers and alcoholics.
+Part of this confusion is that many individuals are unclear about the differences between social drinkers, problem drinkers, and alcoholics.
 There is also a lack of awareness of what the true warning signs of alcoholism are.

 Social drinkers are those individuals who drink in low-risk patterns.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), "low-risk" drinking for females consists of no more than 7 drinks per week and no more than 3 drinks per sitting.
 For males, it consists of no more than 14 drinks per week and no more than 4 drinks per day.

 Problem drinkers display clear differences between their drinking habits and those of alcoholics.
 In fact, according to the NIAAA, 72 percent of people have a single period of heavy drinking that lasts 3-4 years and peaks at ages 18-24 (typically occurs during the college years) that they phase out of.